marikaross/swapibox/README.md

 ## Swapibox

 Swapibox is a solo project using the Starwars API and React that had a focus on multiple API calls and asynchrounous testing.
-It was completed over a week-long period.
+It was completed over a week-long period using create-react-app.

 ### Set-Up